-The Yolo County Court Services and Transportation Sections are comprised of one Lieutenant, one Sergeant, 29 Deputy Sheriffs and one civilian transportation coordinator.
+The Yolo County Court Services and Transportation Sections are comprised of a Lieutenant, a Sergeant, 24 Deputy Sheriffs and a civilian transportation coordinator.

-There are currently 13 judicial officers presiding in four court locations in Yolo County.
-Deputies assigned to our court services section provide security functions to ensure the safety and decorum of the Court is maintained by patrolling court facilities, keeping custody of inmates during court appearances, providing courtroom security, and by protecting judicial officials, jurors, witnesses and court employees.
+There are currently 14 judicial officers presiding at the Yolo Superior Courthouse, in Woodland.
+Deputies assigned to our court services section provide security functions to ensure the safety and decorum of the Court is maintained by patrolling the court facility, keeping custody of inmates during court appearances, providing courtroom security, and by protecting judicial officials, jurors, witnesses, and court employees.

-In addition to our regular duties, these sections provide deputies for Board of Supervisor meetings and Grand Jury hearings to preserve order and ensure the safety of those attending the meetings and we respond to alarm calls at the County Administration Building in Woodland and assist outside agencies with mutual aid.
+In addition to our regular duties, these sections provide deputies for Board of Supervisor meetings and Grand Jury hearings to preserve order and ensure the safety of those attending the meetings.
+We also respond to alarm calls at the County Administration Building in Woodland and assist outside agencies with mutual aid.